SomeshRao007/GitOps-Pipeline-with-Argo-CD-in-Kubernetes/README.md

 apiserver: Running
 kubeconfig: Configured
 ```
-I wanted to check is there any pods running for that
+Let's check is there any other pods running

 ```
 kubectl get pods -A